 10. The Ritz-Carlton Tokyo • Roppongi • $$$$

-Arguably the best views in town, from Tokyo’s second-tallest skyscraper.
+Arguably the best hotel views in Tokyo and the second-tallest skyscraper in the city.
 Humongous rooms, a health club with indoor lap pool, excellent restaurants, and first-class service.
 Connected to Tokyo Midtown with more choices in dining; Roppongi’s nightlife is also close at hand. • map • (03) 3423-8000

 11. APA Hotel Roppongi Ekimae • Roppongi • $

-Part of a fast-growing chain of business hotels, this one smack-dab in the middle of Roppongi’s nightlife.
+Part of a fast-growing chain of business hotels, this one smack-dab in the middle of Roppongi’s nightlife and restaurants.
 Rooms are business-hotel tiny, though pricier twins provide adequate space. • map • (03) 5413-6351

 12. Granbell Hotel Shibuya • Shibuya • $$$